Warren Bruene W5OLY (SK)

 Mr. Collins selected Warren to write the report on the results of this SSB investigation which was published in May 1954.
 He organized two or three teams of engineers to develop new SSB equipment.
 The first product was the AN/GRA-32 high performance exciter for the Army.
 Another group developed the 75A-4 which was the first ham receiver designed for ham SSB.
 Another group developed the KWS-1 KW PEP SSB transmitter.
 As part of a program called Bird Call, Warren’s team developed the 205J-1 45 KW automatic tuned transmitter which was the first at this power level.
 They also developed the 204C-1 manually tuned 10 KW SSB transmitter.
 Warren was project engineer on both of these transmitters.
 They were the first to use 3 stage RF feedback.
 The 204C-1 was the first to use zero-center meter tuning – no more tuning for dips and peaks – the operator just had to tune to center the meter pointer.

 Other gear developed during this time was the 100 watt KWM-1 mobile transceiver, Later the KWM-2 Mobile Hf transceiver was developed.
-The 75S-1 receiver and the 32S-1 transmitter were planned spin-offs of the KWM-2.
-This equipment set the standard for amateur SSB equipment for many years.
+Introduced in 1958, The Collins “S/Line” 75S-1 receiver and the 32S-1 transmitter were planned spin-offs of the KWM-2.
+This equipment set a new standard of excellence for amateur SSB equipment in areas of styling, reliability, frequency accuracy, stability, signal quality and linear amplification.
+The S/Line enjoyed a long production history and today still commands premium prices among classic radio enthusiasts and collectors.
 Features were copied by many but seldom equaled.

 There is an interesting story about the 30L-1 500 watt linear amplifier designed by Warren’s team.
 They had an engineering model in the lab and showed it to Bill Eitel of Eimac, when he was in town for an IRE convention.
 He couldn’t stand it to see those old fashioned type 811A tubes in there.
 Warren told him they would like to use a nice new Eimac tube in it, and that if they could build a zero bias triode equivalent to a pair of 811s, was short enough to go into the 30L-1 box and didn’t cost more than twice what a pair of 811As would cost that they would try to use it.
 They made some sample tubes but the distortion was pretty bad.
 They did modify it to reduce the distortion and this design became the 3-400Z.
 This tube or a descendant is in many ham shacks today.